Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 What is Cronometer?

-Cronometer earned the distinction of being my favorite macro-tracking app because it has so much data!
-In addition to the main macronutrients (protein, carbohydrates and fat), it also tracks alcohol separately, and breaks down the macronutrients (for example, it tracks individual amino acids within protein).
+Cronometer earned the distinction of being my favorite macro-tracking app when I left MyFitnessPal behind because it has so much data in an easily accessible format.
+In addition to the main macronutrients (protein, carbohydrates and fat), it also tracks alcohol separately, and it breaks down the macronutrients (for example, it tracks individual amino acids within protein).
 It also tracks over 80 micronutrients, water intake, and exercise.
 And that’s just in terms of inputs to your body!

 On the output side, Cronometer has nearly unlimited options for body measurements (weight, circumference measurements, body fat percentage, and more) as well as blood and lab tests, and subjective ratings like mood and sleep quality.
 A very literal output that it tracks is stool, which is a key indicator of your digestive health and is very closely linked to your nutrition.